Oscar Azócar: Career

 Azócar was born in Soro, Sucre, Venezuela.
 After attending high school in Venezuela, he was signed by the New York Yankees as an amateur free agent on November 22, 1983.

 Until 1987 Azócar posted a record of 14–5 with a 2.30 earned run average as a professional pitcher, but then switched to the outfield.
 Azócar was a classic example of the impatient hitter who would swing at almost anything and usually put it in play.
 It took him 100 Major League at-bats to draw his first walk.
 He normally obliged the pitchers by hitting whatever they threw, and his batting average dropped accordingly.

 In a three-season career, Azócar was a .226 hitter (99-for-439) with five home runs and 36 runs batted in in 202 games, including 38 runs scored, 16 doubles, 10 stolen bases and 12 base on balls.
 Despite his free-swinging style, he had only 36 strikeouts in 439 at-bats (one every 12 at-bats).
 Azócar also used his speed selectively and never was caught stealing.

+Death

 Azócar died in 2010 in Valencia, Carabobo, at the age of 45 of a heart attack.
 The same year, he was inducted in the Caribbean Baseball Hall of Fame for his notable contributions in the Caribbean Series.